itcssec/ProActiveSecuritySuite/readme.txt

 = 1.5.9.6 =

 New feature: Added an export to CSV functionality on the Blocked IPs and Traffic Insights pages.

+= 1.5.9.7 =

+Fix: Fix an issue where a missing file caused fatal error

 == External Services ==